-I mean, look at him.
-He had a pretty damn unique look [drastic freakin understatement].
+I mean, just look at him.
+He had a pretty damn unique appearance (a drastic freakin understatement).

-He was the image of everything that is taboo, and if there was a single thing in you that caused you to be scared, or shocked, or uncomfortable at all, he wanted to be the one that brought it out.
+He was the image of everything that is taboo.
+And if there was a single thing in you that caused you to be scared of something, or shocked, or uncomfortable at all, he wanted to be the one that brought it out.